ibm-cloud-docs/billing-usage/paygo_committed_use.md

 ## Service-level discounts
 {: #service-discount-commit}

 In addition to the platform-level discount applied to a commitment, you can receive additional discounts that apply to a service.
 Discounts on services vary depending on your account type.
-To view the discounts that are applied to your commitment in the {{site.data.keyword.cloud.notm}} console, go to **Manage** > **Billing and usage**, and select **Commitments and subscriptions**.
+To view the discounts that are applied to your commitment in the {{site.data.keyword.cloud_notm}} console, go to **Manage** > **Billing and usage**, and select **Commitments and subscriptions**.
 In the discounts section, use the table to view your active discounts.

 Multiple discounts can't be applied to a single resource.
 {: note}